 - collagen and gelatin — Used in place of eggs, both of these ingredients help to create the right texture.
 Surprisingly, the gelatin doesn’t just hold together the recipe, it also lightens the cooked pancakes!
 So does collagen, but in a different way, improving the texture.
 Both of these ingredients are important, so they can’t be subbed or omitted.

 - coconut flour — Only 4 teaspoons are used.
-You might be able to sub this for tiger nut flour, if you can’t have coconut.
+For Low FODMAP: sub this for tiger nut flour, or if you can’t have coconut.

 - maple syrup — Only a small amount is used, but it helps to create the right texture.
 This ingredient makes the pancakes sweet on their own (without maple syrup), because tiger nut flour is also sweet.
 So, you don’t actually need syrup on top of these pancakes.
 They’re excellent on their own or with coconut oil, fruit, yogurt etc.